Prehospital Surgical Airways: The Truth Behind the Procedure

-What can be a bit scary is the scene, or the trauma that's necessitating a surgical airway, or the the fact that your patient is probably dying in front of you.
+What can be a bit scary is the scene, or the trauma that has necessitated a surgical airway, or the the fact that your patient is probably dying in front of you.
 But hey, that's the nature of what we do right?!

 Think of it this way.
-What's the most probably outcome if you don't perform the procedure?
+What's the most probable outcome if you don't perform the procedure?
 You're patient will probably die.
 It's like CPR.
 Is CPR a scary procedure?
-No, it's not because the patient is already dead.
+No it's not because the patient is already dead.

 4. Your peers aren't going to think less of you for performing a surgical circ.